Electronics

 For a reuse economy where resources are used efficiently and waste is reduced we need a redesign of electronics.

-Electronics should be designed with durability and repairability in mind, with goods designed to be compatible with reused parts.
+Electronics should be designed with durability and repairability in mind, enabling the use and reuse of compatible spare parts.

 Many consumers are already participating in reuse and repair initiatives, but resource efficiency needs to be further enhanced to ensure the circularity of Critical Raw Materials.